AngelaRodrizq/python_4_neuroscience/CONTRIBUTING.md

    ```

 2. **Create a new branch for your changes:**

+Run the following code or, alternatively, use the VS Code interface to create a branch of your own.
+The idea is that for any changes you want to make to the repository, you create a branch.
+Once everything is working, you create a pull request in the Github website.

    ```bash
    # Give your branch a descriptive name
    git checkout -b add-new-feature